This parody (written by Greg Crowther) is sung to the tune of

 Songs like this one can be used during class meetings and/or in homework assignments.
 Either way, the song will be most impactful if students DO something with it, as opposed to just listening.

-(2) As noted in the chorus, electrical signals originating in the brain are delivered to muscles.
-Which specific cells deliver these signals to muscle cells?
+(4) As noted in the chorus, electrical signals originating in the brain are delivered to muscles.
+Which specific cells deliver these signals directly to muscle cells?

-(4) The song points out that myosin burns ATP.
+(8) The song notes that "myosin burns ATP."
 What is the OTHER major consumer of ATP within contracting muscle cells?

 (Answers may be found on the answers page.)